dimroc/blog/_posts/2018-08-12-counting-crowds-with-coreml.md

   ...
 ```

-The good news is that switching over to a macOS application is relativately straighforward and will
+The good news is that porting over to a macOS application is relativately straighforward, and will fix all of this.
-fix all of this, because it is a target that can link frameworks and binaries, allowing reliable compilation and linking.
+A macOS app is an Xcode target and can therefore link frameworks and binaries, allowing reliable
+compilation and linking.

 ## 5. Swift Architecture: RxSwift and MVVM

-The Swift code was written in an MVVM (Model-View-ViewModel) architecture driven by [RxSwift](https://github.com/ReactiveX/RxSwift/),
+[RxSwift](https://github.com/ReactiveX/RxSwift/) drove out an MVVM (Model-View-ViewModel) architecture,
 where Apple's ViewControllers are the View.
 So really M(VC)VM.
-But these ViewController's are lean, and merely have callbacks solely to drive the View or glue the VM.
+But these ViewController's are lean, and merely drive the View or glue the VM.

 <img src="/public/images/count/MVCVM.jpg" alt="M(VC)VM" width="600px"/>

 There are [many](https://medium.com/@daltonclaybrook/rxswift-mvvm-a-little-at-a-time-81ac17dcf285)
 [articles](https://medium.com/@navdeepsingh_2336/creating-an-ios-app-with-mvvm-and-rxswift-in-minutes-b8800633d2e8)
 [on this topic](https://medium.com/@dkhuong291/rxswift-with-mvvm-e4af71413298).
-Feel free to google for more.
+Feel free to google for more information.

 ## 6. Performance: Better than expected

-While extracting frames from the camera in real time, classification took ~100ms and crowd counting taking ~3seconds.
+While extracting frames from the camera in real time, classification took ~100ms and crowd counting taking ~3 seconds.
 Good to see that iPhone X GPU being put to good use.

-Word of advice: don't do your own image and MLMultiArray manipulation.
+Word of advice: do not do your own image and MLMultiArray manipulation.
 Use Apple's Vision API, such as [VNImageRequestHandler](https://developer.apple.com/documentation/vision/vnimagerequesthandler),
 that makes better use of hardware.